Codility/redis-proxy/doc/redis-proxy.md

 All commands return HTTP status code 200 if successful, but in case of `-async` commands it means only that the request was sent sucessfully, or one of 4xx or 5xx HTTP codes otherwise.
-The response body contains JSON with the following structure:
+The response body empty

-    {
-        "error-id": nil
-    }
+JSON:

+    {}

 if successful, OR:

     {
-        "error-id": "<error-id>"
+        "error": "<error>"
     }

-* TODO: list all error-ids in the API or in this doc.
-* TODO: add a human-readable `error-description`?
+otherwise.